How

 And al your labour nobelly dispendyd,

-That so ageyne youre treuble enemy
+That so ageyne youre treuble

 Yow seluen haue myghtely defendyd.